feczkob/kotlin-interface-copy/README.md

 ```
 > Function 'copy' generated for the data class has default values for parameters, and conflicts with member of supertype 'Fruit'

-We cannot use the `copy` method of the `data` class because it lacks the `override` modifier.
-Because of this, the proposed solution
+We cannot use the `copy` method of the `data` class as an implementation of the one defined on the interface since it lacks the `override` modifier.
-would not work for `data` classes that have the same properties as the interface.
+Because of this, the proposed solution would not work for `data` classes that have the same properties as the interface.

 ##### 2.1 - Using methods
 See `src/main/kotlin/com/copy/iface/common/modifier/ModifierMethods.kt`.